Individual Travel Assistance

 If you think a train is just a long bus, with more room for screaming children, it’s time to reassess.
 European trains are fast, reliable and comfortable (many have on-board dining or café facilities).
 They offer city-center convenience, and are more spacious than cars or planes.
 Plus, you’re not strapped in, so you can flee the screaming children.

 The contrast with flying is especially sharp.
-It takes longer to get from downtown Paris to Paris’s Beauvais Airport than it does to get to Belgium by train (and longer to price and purchase a plane ticket than to do either).
+It takes longer to travel from downtown Paris to Paris’s Beauvais Airport than it does to get to Belgium by train (and longer to price and purchase a plane ticket than to do either).
 Add in the flight check-in time, and the train would already have you in central London.
-If you count the time spent boarding the plane and taxiing, you can train from Paris to 5 foreign countries before your plane would even manage to take off!
+If you count the time spent boarding the plane and taxiing, you can train from Paris to 5 foreign countries before your plane would even take off!
 On other plains (har — get it?):

 - In the last year for which we have figures, the three major European low-cost carriers combined for a flight cancellation rate approaching 12% (while at the same time vaunting their “on-time” statistics turns out a cancelled flight is not considered “late”).